-As with most packs today there are two smaller sized water bottle elastic mesh pockets on the outside/sides.
+As with most packs today there are two smaller-sized water bottle elastic mesh pockets on the outside/sides of the Nebula.
 You can use these to carry a couple of bottles or even an umbrella or small tripod.

 On the front of the pack is an elastic pocket you could throw a small jacket/wind stopper or even a bike lock in.
 It is not the pocket you will use the most, but once you find out what you carry that can go in there, you might wonder how you ever lived without it.